Migrate WordPress Site Perfectly: The Definitive Guide

 💡 Most other web hosts will have similar processes for migrating sites.
 In a few cases above, you will have seen that BlogVault powers the web host’s migration plugin.
 It is like using a different flavour of Migrate Guru.

-WordPress site migration is not for the faint of heart.
-WordPress plugins intend to make migration easier, yet we encountered several errors.
+Manual WordPress site migration is not for the faint of heart.
+WordPress plugins make migration easier, yet we encountered several errors.
 Trust us when we say that manual migration is far, far worse.

 🚨 Final warning before we launch into the steps: manual migrations often fail for large sites.
 Connections time out, files get corrupted, and database tables get messed up.
 Manually migrated sites end up with critical errors.